 \section{Introduction}

-The Kobayashi pseudometric on a complex variety is the maximal pseudometric such that any holomorphic map from the Poincar\'e disk to the variety is distance-decreasing.
+The Kobayashi pseudometric on a complex variety is the maximal pseudometric such that any holomorphic map from the Poincar\'e disk to the variety is distance decreasing.
 It is a fundamental object and of great interest in complex geometry.
-A variety is called \emph{Kobayashi hyperbolic} if this pseudometric is a genuine metric, i.e. if it is nondegenerate.
-Kobayashi's conjectures \cite[Problem~F.2, p.~405]{Ko76} predict that for Calabi--Yau varieties, the opposite is the case: this pseudometric vanishes identically.
+A variety is called \emph{Kobayashi hyperbolic} if this pseudometric is a genuine metric, \textit{i.e.}, if it is non-degenerate.
+Kobayashi's conjectures \cite[Section~13(F), Problem~F.2, p.~405]{Ko76} predict that for Calabi--Yau varieties, the opposite is the case: This pseudometric vanishes identically.

-In this article, we study non-hyperbolicity and vanishing of the Kobayashi pseudometric of compact Kähler holomorphic symplectic varieties.
-While Verbitsky \cite{Ver15, Ver17} has shown that any irreducible symplectic manifold with second Betti number $b_2 \geq 5$ is non-hyperbolic (building on Campana's result that any twistor family of irreducible symplectic manifolds contains at least one non-hyperbolic member \cite[Theorem~1]{Cam92}), a stronger statement has been shown by Kamenova--Lu--Verbitsky \cite{KLV14} under some additional geometric assumptions.
-More precisely, they prove that irreducible symplectic manifolds with second Betti number $\geq 13$ satisfying the hyperkähler version of the SYZ Conjecture (see Conjecture~\ref{conjecture syz}) have vanishing Kobayashi pseudometric, see \cite[Theorem~1.2]{KLV13v3}.
-Their strategy is to deform to a variety admitting two transversal Lagrangian fibrations and then use ergodicity and the upper semi-continuity of the Kobayashi diameter \cite[Corollary~1.23]{KLV14} to transport the result to any other manifold of the same deformation type.
+In this article, we study non-hyperbolicity and vanishing of the Kobayashi pseudometric of compact K\"ahler holomorphic symplectic varieties.
+While Verbitsky \cite{Ver15, Ver17} has shown that any irreducible symplectic manifold with second Betti number $b_2 \geq 5$ is non-hyperbolic (building on Campana's result that any twistor family of irreducible symplectic manifolds contains at least one non-hyperbolic member, see \cite[Theorem~1]{Cam92}), a stronger statement has been shown by Kamenova--Lu--Verbitsky \cite{KLV14} under some additional geometric assumptions.
+More precisely, they prove that irreducible symplectic manifolds with second Betti number at least $13$ satisfying the hyperk\"ahler version of the SYZ conjecture (see Conjecture~\ref{conjecture syz}) have vanishing Kobayashi pseudometric; see \cite[Theorem~1.2]{KLV13v3}.
+Their strategy is to deform to a variety admitting two transversal Lagrangian fibrations and then use ergodicity and the upper semi-continuity of the Kobayashi diameter, see \cite[Corollary~1.23]{KLV14}, to transport the result to any other manifold of the same deformation type.

 The purpose of this article is to improve the Kamenova--Lu--Verbitsky bound on the second Betti number in order to obtain the vanishing of the Kobayashi pseudometric for all known examples of irreducible symplectic manifolds.
-Our key discovery is that for the pseudometric to vanish it is already enough to have \emph{one} Lagrangian fibration instead of two, see Theorem~\ref{theorem lagrangian fibration} for a precise statement.
+Our key discovery is that for the pseudometric to vanish it is already enough to have \emph{one} Lagrangian fibration instead of two; see Theorem~\ref{theorem lagrangian fibration} for a precise statement.
 With this at hand, we can prove our main result (see Theorem~\ref{theorem main} for a slightly stronger statement).